kspruthviraj/Computer_vision_lane_detection/README.md

 # Step 8 Hough Transform 2 - Implementation
-*Hough accumulator array is previously described as a grid for simplicity and it is actually a two dimensional array of rows and columns to use to collect votes video at 52.15.
+*Hough accumulator array is previously described as a grid for simplicity and it is actually a two dimensional array of rows and columns to use to collect votes (video at 52:15).

 Size of the bins - rho is the distance resolution of accumulator in pixels angle is the angle resolution of the accumulator in radians.

 The smaller the row and degree intervals we specify for each bin, the smaller the bins, the more precision in which we can detect our lines.
 Of course, dont make it too